-A colonoscopy is a test that lets your doctor see inside your colon and rectum.
+You are scheduled for 2 exams - an upper endoscopy and a colonoscopy.
+An upper endoscopy looks for abnormal areas in your esophagus, stomach and the first part of your small intestine (called the duodenum).
+A colonoscopy lets your doctor see inside your colon and rectum.
 During this exam, your doctor can look for and remove small growths called polyps.
 Most colorectal cancers start as a polyp, so taking polyps out early helps prevent colorectal cancer.

-Plan for this exam process to take at least 3 hours.
-Often it takes 1 hour to prepare, 1 hour to do the exam and 1 hour to recover.
+Plan for this process to take at least 3 hours.
+Often it takes 1 hour to prepare, 1 hour to do the exams and 1 hour to recover.